MassProspecting/docs/integrations/00-overview.md

 ---

-### 📊 Apollo Integration
+## 📊 Apollo Integration
-**Apollo.io** is the leading B2B leads directory with a large, frequently updated database and top-notch intent signals.
+**Apollo.io** is the leading B2B leads directory, offering one of the largest and most updated databases in the market.
+It’s your best choice for finding new leads and accessing real-time intent signals.

 **What You Can Do:**
 - Scrape leads